polca/premise/docs/extract.rst

 **IMAGE** scenarios:

 * **SSP2-Base**: worst-case scenario.
-Reaching 6.5 W/m2 by 2100,
-translating into an atmospheric temperature increase of 3.5 C relative ot pre-industrial levels.
+Reaching 6.5 W/m2 by 2100, translating into an atmospheric temperature increase of 3.5 C relative ot pre-industrial levels.

 * **SSP2-RCP26**: compliant with the soft targets of the Paris Agreement, reaching 2.6 W/m2 by 2100, or an atmospheric temperature increase of 1.8-2 C relative to pre-industrial levels.

 * **SSP2-RCP19**: compliant with the hard targets of the Paris Agreement, reaching 1.9 W/m2 by 2100, or an atmospheric temperature increase of 1.5 C relative to pre-industrial levels.

 **REMIND** scenarios:

-* **SSP2-Base**: worst-case scenario, with a representative concentration pathway (RCP) equivalent to RCP6.5, or 6.5 W/m2,
-translating into an atmospheric temperature increase of 3.5 C relative ot pre-industrial levels.
+* **SSP2-Base**: worst-case scenario, with a representative concentration pathway (RCP) equivalent to RCP6.5, or 6.5 W/m2, translating into an atmospheric temperature increase of 3.5 C relative to pre-industrial levels.
+This scenario is worst-case, which even witnesses a roll-back of renewables and should probably not be used as a baseline.

-* **SSP2-NDC**: Current Nationally-determined Contributions implemented
-by teh parties of the Paris Agreement.
+* **SSP2-NDC**: Current Nationally-determined Contributions implemented by the parties of the Paris Agreement.
 Currently not enough to reach the soft targets of the Paris Agreement.
-Can be considered a baseline.
+Can be considered a **baseline**.

 * **SSP2-NPI**: National Policies implemented.
 This scenario describes energy, climate and economic projections for the period until 2030, and equivalent efforts thereafter.

 * **SSP2-PkBudg1150**: CO2 emissions peak at 1150 Gt.
-Scenario
-compliant with the soft targets of the Paris Agreement, with a representative concentration pathway (RCP) equivalent to RCP2.6, or 2.6 W/m2, or an atmospheric temperature increase of 1.8-2 C relative to pre-industrial levels.
+Scenario compliant with the soft targets of the Paris Agreement, with a representative concentration pathway (RCP) equivalent to RCP2.6, or 2.6 W/m2, or an atmospheric temperature increase of 1.8-2 C relative to pre-industrial levels.

-* **SSP2-PkBudg500**: CO2 emissions peak at 5o0 Gt.
-Scenario
-compliant with the hard targets of the Paris Agreement, with a representative concentration pathway (RCP) equivalent to RCP1.9, or 1.9 W/m2, or an atmospheric temperature increase of 1.5 C relative to pre-industrial levels.
+* **SSP2-PkBudg500**: CO2 emissions peak at 500 Gt.
+Scenario compliant with the hard targets of the Paris Agreement, with a representative concentration pathway (RCP) equivalent to RCP1.9, or 1.9 W/m2, or an atmospheric temperature increase of 1.5 C relative to pre-industrial levels.

 .. note::